kwalczak80/Speedy-cars/README.md

 ### Car details page

-When a user is interested in a specific car and clicks on the 'More info' button, they will be redirected to a page where they can find additional photos and information about the car.
+When a user is interested in a specific car and clicks on the **More info** button, they will be redirected to a page where they can find additional photos and information about the car.
 This page is divided into sections:

 - Photos - additional photos are presented as thumbnails(once clicked, the photo will enlarge and the lightbox function allows the user to view all the photos-please read about thumbnails below).